philipptrenz/ChurchTools-Facts-Reporter/README.md

 ![Screenshot](assets/screenshots/02.png)

 Thanks to [keytar](https://www.npmjs.com/package/keytar) the password gets securely stored in system's keychain.
-On macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.
+On macOS the passwords are managed by the Keychain, on Linux by the Secret Service API/libsecret and on Windows by Credential Vault.

 If you like my project and want to keep me motivated: